Valledupar: Culture

 The city of Valledupar has two major malls; the Guatapurí Plaza, located north of the city, near the "Parque de la leyenda Vallenata".
-The complex was started in November 2007, with three major sections: Shopping center, which was opened in 2008, featuring more than 50 major national and international retail stores such as Nike, Levis, and more.
-It also includes notable restaurants like Subway, the Juan Valdez Café and a Carrefour supermarket.
+The complex was started in November 2007, with three major sections: Shopping center, which was opened in 2008, featuring more than 50 major national and international retail stores and restaurants.
 A Movie Theatre, opened 28 November 2008 and operated by Cinemark and a Hotel called the Sonesta Hotel that opened in 2009.

 Mayales Plaza, inaugurated in 2013 is located East of the city of Valledupar.

 There are three other major shopping center projects for the city, most notably MegaMall and Unicentro.

 Sports

 Valledupar has a football (soccer) team called Valledupar FC, which plays in the Colombian second division and the Copa Colombia tournaments.
 Many footballers from Valledupar play or have played in the Categoría Primera A or top divisions in other countries as well as the Colombia national football team, most notably goalkeeper Jose Maria Pazo.
 Notable international players include Humberto Osorio Botello, who played for Real Valladolid in the Spanish Primera División.

 Martial arts (taekwondo, judo and karate), cycling, roller skating, basketball, softball, volleyball, and athletics are also practiced under the support of INDUPAL.

 Valledupar native Oscar Muñoz won a bronze medal in taekwondo during the 2012 Summer Olympics in London while competing for Colombia.

 Sports venues include the Armando Maestre Pavajeau Stadium (set to be remodeled), and the Coliseo Cubierto de Valledupar.